Team-Resurgent/KratosInstallGuide/wifi-setup.md

 2. Opening a web browser on any device connected to the same network
 3. Navigating to the Kratos IP address

+## Changing WiFi Settings via Web Interface

+You can also change WiFi settings after initial setup through the web interface:

+1. Access the Kratos web interface using the IP address
+2. Navigate to **System Configuration**
+3. Scroll to the **WiFi Configuration** section
+4. Update your SSID, password, hostname, or Alexa name
+5. Click **Save Configuration** to apply changes

+**Note:** After changing WiFi settings, you may need to reconnect to the new network if the SSID or password changed.

 ## Troubleshooting

+### Normal WiFi Setup Issues

 - **Can't find network:** Ensure your router is broadcasting the SSID and is within range
 - **Connection fails:** Double-check your password and ensure your network is 2.4GHz compatible (if applicable)
+- **Wrong password:** Verify the password is correct and check for case sensitivity

+### WPS Setup Issues

 - **WPS not working:** Some routers require WPS to be enabled in router settings first
+- **Connection timeout:** Make sure you press the router's WPS button within the setup window
+- **WPS not available:** If your router doesn't support WPS, use the normal WiFi setup method instead
+- **Router WPS disabled:** Check your router's admin panel to ensure WPS is enabled

 ## Next Steps